bolknote/violawww/BUILD.md

 - **C Standard**: gnu89 (for compatibility with 1990s code)
 - **Optimization**: -Os (size optimization)
 - **GUI Toolkit**: Motif (OpenMotif)
+- **Auto-detection**: Homebrew and OpenMotif paths are automatically detected

 ### Customizing the Build

+The Makefile automatically detects Homebrew and OpenMotif installation paths.
 You can override build variables by editing the `Makefile` or passing them on the command line:

 ```bash
 # Build with debugging symbols